o3de/o3de.org/content/docs/welcome-guide/setup/_index.md

 {{< preview-new >}}

-The following topics in this section detail the minimum requirements for O3DE and guide you through the installation process.
+The following topics in this section detail the minimum requirements for Open 3D Engine (O3DE) and guide you through the installation process.
 ## Setup Topics

 | Topic | Description |